piwi3910/ansible-powermax-interface/README.md

 This ansible playbook allows for a quick way to enable and disable ports on a powermax, this includes Frontend (FA) and SRDF port (RA).
 As powermax is not a linux system, and the default powermax ansible modules do not support enabling/disabling ports , we utilize symcli to communicate with the powermax.
-This ansible playbook assumes you have a workign setup with symcli.
+This ansible playbook assumes you have a working setup with symcli.
 ## Requirement

 * symcli